Stay-at-Home Mom to Sole Income Provider: Mandi Wilke

 Later that night, a good friend shot her a text saying he had an opportunity she might be perfect for.
 He sent a screenshot of an N2 listing for a Stroll Area Director.
 This coincidence jump-started a deep dive into this mystery company

 Mandi went to training for her Stroll publication in May of 2018.
 Ramp-up was filled with difficulties, and making sales was only part of it.
 In June, her divorce was finalized.
 In August, she bought a home and resettled there with her kids.
-By September, she remembers calling Wendy Franke, her Launch Director, and telling her she’d never make it through.
-Thankfully, Wendy told Mandi in so many words, “Quit being desperate and do what you do.”
+By September, she remembers calling her Launch Director and telling her she’d never make it through.
+Thankfully, Mandi was told in so many words, “Quit being desperate and do what you do.”

 Not bad advice.
 After all, what did she have to lose?